Kenneth Roberts: a mixed race British pathfinder at the Battle of Arnhem

 Visit the website of the Airborne Museum, the place where Chamion first came across the photo of Kenneth Roberts

-Explore some of the online sources Chamion used that discuss Kenneth or Black British and mixed race soldiers during WW2: WW2 Talk, Paradata, Special Forces Roll of Honour, Wargaming Girl, and of course Les Roberts’s discussion of his family at Stoke Museums.
+Explore some of the online sources Chamion used that discuss Kenneth or Black British and mixed race soldiers during WW2: WW2 Talk, Paradata, Special Forces Roll of Honour, Wargaming Girl, and of course the discussions of Kenneth and Leslie by their descendants Les Roberts and Sharon Hibbert.

 Learn about Black American GIs experiences’ in Britain in our ‘brown babies’ of WW2 exhibition